Optimal measures for p-frame energies on spheres: Optimality of tight designs for kernels absolutely monotonic to degree M

 The proofs in the last section left the question of uniqueness of minimizers open.
 Are there any other minimizers for $p$-frame energies when tight designs minimize and $p$ is not an even integer?
 The answer, as this section details, is no.

-Whenever a tight design minimizes $I_f$, any minimizer for an energy with kernel $f$ that is absolutely monotonic to degree $M$, and which satisfies $f^{(M+1)}(t)< 0$, $t\in(-1,1)$, is minimized only on a tight design, although such designs are not necessarily unique up to equivalence (see Section~\ref{sec:remarks} for more details).
+In general, whenever a tight design minimizes $I_f$ for some kernel $f$ that is strictly absolutely monotonic of degree $M$ and which satisfies $f^{(M+1)}(t)< 0$, $t\in(-1,1)$, the energy is minimized only by a tight design, although such designs are not necessarily unique up to equivalence, as mentioned in Section \ref{s:des}.
+Before stating our result in full, we introduce a couple standard lemmas (in slightly simplified form adapted to our needs).